LelleAnd/ops/Doc/BuildInstructions.md

 Open from Netbeans "OPS_DIR\Tools\OPS IDL Builder NB", make sure you check Open Required Projects and Open as main project.
 Right click the main project and select "Build All".
 This will build several projects and output quite a lot of text in the output window.
 Make sure you scroll to the bottom of the output window and verify it says "BUILD SUCCESSFUL".
 Try the OPS IDL Builder by choosing "Run" on the main project (OPS IDL Builder NB).

 Current OPS IDL Builder source has been used with Netbeans 8.0.

-## Deploy Binaries ##
-TBD

-Under OPS_DIR\Scripts, there are three runnable Deploy bat-files that package Java, C++ and Tools binaries.
-The deploy scripts are simple and you can edit them to fit your choices as you like.